cyfrost/gmail-electron/README.md

 The following are whats different about this project compared to the upstream project.

-1. Added support for handling network connection reset events; when network goes down and comes back up, Gmail will refresh itself to avoid missing out on push notifications.
+* Added rudimentary support for handling network reset events; Gmail will refresh itself when there's a network change to avoid missing out on push notifications (Test/repro scenario: wake from S3 and you should see Gmail refreshing itself).
-1. Removed support for macOS builds and all related code since I do not use a Mac in any of my workflows.
+* Dropped all (code + builds) related to macOS since I do not use a Mac in any of my workflows.
-1. Codebase related changes: convert to es6 syntax, removed defunct/dead code, refactored some methods (mostly typing)
-1. Reverted all custom styles made by upstream (using custom styles may very rarely cause issues, for instance, when Gmail changes their stylesheets).
+* Reverted all custom styles made by upstream; no css will be changed at all.
+* Removed ability to inject custom CSS (this + above change are done to prevent any rare issues that stem from modifying 3rd party stylesheets.
+For instance, when gmail changes their css vars and co.; This sacrifices customization but I can live without it :)).
-1. Removed travis CI pipelines since this repo doesn't have integration hooks setup yet (will soon be re-added).
+* Removed travis CI pipelines since this repo doesn't have integration hooks setup yet (will soon be re-added).
-1. Added an About App window with some decorations to view app info (version, links, etc.)
+* \[meh\] Added a decorated About App page accessible via Tray icon > About.
-1. The menu bar is hidden by default and can be made visible by hitting the `Alt` key.
+* The menu bar is hidden by default and can be made visible by hitting the `Alt` key, this is ephemeral and not preserved.
-1. Removed ability to inject custom CSS (this, along with no app-provided styles, will sadly prevent customization but not all people want it).
-1. Supports "Start as Minimized" feature (can be triggered in autostart via `gmail --start-minimized`)
+* Supports "Start as Minimized" feature (can be triggered in autostart via `gmail --start-minimized`)

 # Features

-- Stock Gmail UI
-- Native push notifications for new email
-- Unread mails indicator
-- Start minimized to Tray
-- Network detection - refresh and keep alive when network goes down, and comes back up
-- Always up-to-date app dependencies
-- Automatic updates
+Mostly the same features as upstream app (excepting those related to macOS and custom styling), plus:

+* \[minor/meh\] Start as minimzed (nice to have it though)
+* Supports refreshing self on network changes to avoid missing push notifications
+* \[minor/meh\] a fancy-yet-almost-useless About page

 # Download

-## Linux
+## GNU/Linux

-For distros using APT (Debian and Ubuntu +/ derivatives): get the `.deb` package from [releases page](https://github.com/cyfrost/gmail-electron/releases/latest).
+For APT based distros (Debian/+ derivatives): get the `.deb` package from [here](https://github.com/cyfrost/gmail-electron/releases/latest).

-For DNF based distros (Fedora, RHEL, CentOS, SuSE): get the `.rpm` package from [releases page](https://github.com/cyfrost/gmail-electron/releases/latest).
+For DNF based distros (Fedora, RHEL, CentOS, SuSE): get the `.rpm` package from [here](https://github.com/cyfrost/gmail-electron/releases/latest).

-For Arch and derivatives: get the `.pacman` package from [releases page](https://github.com/cyfrost/gmail-electron/releases/latest).
+For Arch and derivatives: get the `.pacman` package from [here](https://github.com/cyfrost/gmail-electron/releases/latest).

 `.AppImage` or `.snap` for everyone else.

 ## Windows

-For Windows 7 and above, get the latest `.exe` file from [releases page](https://github.com/cyfrost/gmail-electron/releases/latest) and install it normally by opening it.
+For Windows 7 and above, get the latest `.exe` file from [here](https://github.com/cyfrost/gmail-electron/releases/latest) and install it normally by running it.
+There are no configurable options in the installer.

 # Build Instructions